rl-language/rlc/docs/sphinx_doc/building.md

 ## Downloading sources

 Execute line by line the content of [setup.sh](https://github.com/rl-language/rlc/blob/master/setup.sh).
-If you are on a "normal enough" linux or mac machine you can just download the file and execute it, but the stranger is your machine configuration the more likelly is to break.
+If you are on a "normal enough" linux or mac machine you can just download the file and execute it, but the stranger is your machine configuration the more likely is to break.

 **setup.sh** will
 * check that you have python3, ninja and cmake.